hihanifm/WindowsNetworkManager/README.md

 - The application MUST run with Administrator privileges
 - Right-click the executable and select "Run as Administrator"
+- When installing as a service, ensure you run the install script as Administrator

+### Service won't start

+- Verify the service was installed correctly: `sc query WindowsNetworkManager`
+- Check Windows Event Viewer for error messages
+- Ensure WinDivert DLL is in the same directory as the executable
+- Try starting the service manually: `net start WindowsNetworkManager`

 ### Packets not being delayed